-A tardy is given to any student entering the classroom after 8:15 a.m.
-An early dismissal is given to any student leaving prior to the end of the school day.
-An absence is counted for any student not attending at least onehalf of a given day.
-Absences, late arrivals and early dismissals are marked 'excused' for illness, medical or therapeutic appointments, and religious holidays.
-An excused absence, late arrival or early dismissal is still an absence, late arrival and early dismissal, and will show up on progress reports as such.
+Reporting Absences, Late Arrivals and Early Dismissals: Absences, late arrivals and early dismissals are marked 'excused' for illness, medical or therapeutic appointments, and religious holidays when a written notification is provided.
+An excused absence, late arrival or early dismissal is still an absence, late arrival or early dismissal, and will show up on progress reports as such.
+An absence is counted for any student not attending at least one-half of a given day.
+Attendance reports appear on progress reports at the end of each semester, and include the number of absences, late arrivals and early dismissals.
 Parents may request a more detailed attendance report showing which absences, late arrivals and early dismissals were 'excused' from the office.

-The classroom guide will communicate with parents as concerns arise about attendance, particularly when excessive absence or tardiness is affecting the student's success in school.
+The classroom guide will communicate with parents as concerns arise about attendance, particularly when excessive absence is affecting the student's success in school.
 Parents should be aware that excessive absence or tardiness diminish the number of instructional days in a school year for a student, and can have an impact on decisions to advance a student to the next level at Undercroft as well as affect a student's acceptance into other schools.